-Purchasing Language: Prior Council Action: On November 4, 2010 Council approved the Universal Recycling Ordinance.
-On September 27, 2012 Council approved revised administrative rules for Chapter 15-6 that included implementation details to support the Universal Recycling Ordinance.
-On April 25, 2013 Council approved amendments to expand the Universal Recycling Ordinance to apply to additional property types and require organics diversion of certain properties.
-For More Information: Jessica Kingpetcharat, ARR, 974-7678; or Bob Gedert, ARR, 974-1926 Boards and Commission Action: May 14, 2014-Approved with amendments by the Zero Waste Advisory Commission on a 4-2 vote with Commissioners Cofer and Gattuso voting against.
+Purchasing Language: Prior Council Action: On September 27, 2012 Council approved revised administrative rules for Chapter 15-6 that included implementation details to support the Universal Recycling Ordinance.
+For More Information: Jessica Kingpetcharat, ARR, 974-7678; or Bob Gedert, ARR, 974-1926 Boards and Commission Action: May 14, 2014-Approved with amendments to the Ordinance by the Zero Waste Advisory Commission on a 4-2 vote with Commissioners Cofer and Gattuso voting against.
 MBE / WBE: Related Items: